PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router.md

 ### Optional

+- `account_uuid` (String) The UUID for the billing account that should be billed.
+Can also be set with the PF_ACCOUNT_ID environment variable.
 - `asn` (Number) The ASN of the cloud router.

 	This can be the PacketFabric public ASN 4556 (default) or a private ASN from 64512 - 65534.
 Defaults: 4556